osl-incubator/sugar/docs/index.md

 Some examples of how to use it:

-- build the defaults services (service1,service3) for group1:
+- build the defaults services (service1,service3) for profile1:
-  `sugar build --group group1`
+  `sugar build --profile profile1`

-- build the all services (there is no default service defined) for group2:
+- build the all services (there is no default service defined) for profile2:
-  `sugar build --group group2`
+  `sugar build --profile profile2`

-- build all services (ignore default) for group1:
+- build all services (ignore default) for profile1:
-  `sugar build --group group1 --all`
+  `sugar build --profile profile1 --all`

-- start the default services for group1: `sugar ext start --group group1`
+- start the default services for profile1: `sugar ext start --profile profile1`

-- restart all services (ignore defaults) for group1:
+- restart all services (ignore defaults) for profile1:
-  `sugar ext restart --group group1 --all`
+  `sugar ext restart --profile profile1 --all`

-- restart service1 and service2 for group1:
+- restart service1 and service2 for profile1:
-  `sugar ext restart --group group1 --services service1,service2`
+  `sugar ext restart --profile profile1 --services service1,service2`

-**NOTE**: If you use: `default: group: {% raw %} ${{ env.ENV }} {% endraw %}`,
+**NOTE**: If you use: `default: profile: {% raw %} ${{ env.ENV }} {% endraw %}`,
-you don't need to give `--group <GROUP_NAME>`, except if you want a different group than the default one.
+you don't need to give `--profile <PROFILE_NAME>`, except if you want a different profile than the default one.